exercism/go/exercises/accumulate/README.md

 collection containing the result of applying that operation to each element of the input collection.

-Given the collection of numbers:
+Given the collection of strings:

-- 1, 2, 3, 4, 5
+- "cat", "Dog", "b4t", "gO"

 And the operation:

-- square a number (`x => x * x`)
+- upcase a string

-Your code should be able to produce the collection of squares:
+Your code should be able to produce the collection of strings:

-- 1, 4, 9, 16, 25
+- "CAT", "DOG", "B4T, "GO"

 Check out the test suite to see the expected function signature.